July 23, 2019

 "I am honored to join an accomplished team focused on innovative, long-term investments in career readiness and college success—two areas that are fundamental to the success of students from underserved communities,” said Alvarez.
 “I also look forward to connecting with our partners and grantees, and to working with colleagues across parent company ECMC Group.”

-About ECMC Foundation: ECMC Foundation is a Los Angeles-based, nationally focused foundation whose mission is to inspire and to facilitate improvements that affect educational outcomes—especially among underserved populations—through evidence-based innovation.
+ECMC Foundation is a Los Angeles-based, nationally focused foundation whose mission is to inspire and to facilitate improvements that affect educational outcomes—especially among underserved populations—through evidence-based innovation.
 It is one of several affiliates under the ECMC Group enterprise based in Minneapolis.
 ECMC Foundation makes investments in two focus areas: College Success and Career Readiness; and uses a spectrum of funding structures, including strategic grantmaking and program-related investments, to invest in both nonprofit and for-profit ventures.
-Working with grantees, partners and peers, ECMC Foundation's vision is for all learners to unlock their fullest potential.
-Learn more about ECMC Foundation by visiting www.ecmcfoundation.org
+Working with grantees, partners and peers, ECMC Foundation’s vision is for all learners to unlock their fullest potential.
+Learn more about ECMC Foundation by visiting www.ecmcfoundation.org and ECMC Group by visiting www.ecmcgroup.org.